ruchirade/front-end-challenge/readme.md

 - I added a fadeout animation when any product is closed
 - I could make the screen and icons look prettier if I has used some other libraries and could have added the description div on top of the actual div as well
 - I did different class names for page and product title and tagline.
 This helped addressing the look and feel of the two differently.
+- Added an image gif which keep repeating till the page is loaded in the background